guimeya/new_srs_lab/docs/index.rst

 This software system will be a lab report repository for student to be able to upload their assignments.
 This system will be designed to help instructors to read and mark uploaded assignments of student also other visitors can visit the system if they want to.
 The lab report will be to understand and use.

+More specifically, this lab report is designed to allow an administrator to manage and communicate with a group of reviewers and student who post to a public web side.
+The software will facilitate communication between instructors, students, visitors and TAs via E-mail.
+Preformatted reply forms are used in every stage of the report progress through the system to provide a uniform review process; the location of these forms is configurable via the application’s maintenance options.